compsocialscience/summer-institute/2020/istanbul/apply.md

 ---

 Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample or research proposal (no more than 35 pages).
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
-All application materials must be submitted through the [Google form](https://forms.gle/gMnugwy2SJuYAStW7).

 **In order to be guaranteed full consideration, all application materials must be submitted before February 25, 2020.
+All application materials must be submitted through the [SICSS-Istanbul application form](https://forms.gle/gMnugwy2SJuYAStW7).**

-Inquiries can be sent to sicss.istanbul@gmail.com.
+**Inquiries can be sent to sicss.istanbul@gmail.com.**